vigneswara-propelo/harness-core/README.md

 ### Run from IntelliJ

 Run configurations for the different applications are already checked into the repo.
 Choose the appropriate run configuration from the menu.
+While running an app from pre checked in configs, Add JAVA_HOME as an environment variable in Intellij.
 ![Run configuration menu](img/run_configs.png)